-ASSISTANT PROFESSORS: Ashleigh Breske (international studies and political science), Courtney Chenette (political science), Jennifer Turner (sociology)
+ASSISTANT PROFESSORS: Ashleigh Breske (international studies and political science), Jaeyeon Lee (international studies)

-VISITNG ASSISTANT PROFESSOR: Heike Peckruhn (religious studies)
+VISITNG ASSISTANT PROFESSOR: Sadie Snow (sociology)

 The Global Politics and Societies (GPS) department includes four separate major programs of study in sociology, religious studies, political science, and international studies and one minor program of study in social justice.
 Each of the programs uses an interdisciplinary approach with some shared courses and collaborative teaching based on the common research and teaching interests of faculty members.
 The social justice minor challenges students to think about power, inequality, diversity, and justice in local, national, and global contexts.
 For information about major programs of study, see requirements listed under the subject area of the major.